Counterfeit Products in Canada

 The internet is an attractive medium for counterfeit products.
 There, criminals can remain anonymous while running a profitable business online.

 In Canada, RCMP estimated in their 2005 Economic Crime Report that the annual cost of counterfeiting to the Canadian economy is between $10 billion and $30 billion.
-Michael Geist, Canada and Research Chair for Internet and E-Commerce Law, dispute these figures, claiming they were derived largely from media reports and the internet.
+Michael Geist, Canada and Research Chair for Internet and E-Commerce Law, disputes these figures, claiming they were derived largely from media reports and the Internet.

-In Canada, it is difficult to calculate the actual financial losses associated with counterfeiting, given that no comprehensive economic study has been conducted to date.
+In Canada, it is difficult to calculate the actual financial losses associated with counterfeiting, given that no comprehensive economic study has been conducted.
 Primarily, this is because Canada has no intellectual Property reporting system to maintain statistics on counterfeiting.
 However, experts report that the flow of counterfeit goods has increased from 5.5 million in the mid-eighties to 512 million in 2005.

 Intellectual Property Rights Enforcement